-SAMPLE AND LEARN LOCAL PRODUCE-

 February’s “harvest” was none other than NC’s prized vegetable: the sweet potato; and it was fitting that the Harvest Box was delivered to the 5th-grade classroom on February 22nd, National Sweet Potato Day!
 The class began with a discussion of the many ways we eat sweet potatoes -- from baked to fried.
 They learned how sweet potatoes are grown; the nutritional benefits of sweet potatoes and other fruits and vegetables; and examined the steps it takes to get sweet potatoes from the farm to their plate.

 The lesson culminated with an in-class taste test of a sweet potato pie!
-This treat was a rare indulgence for the class, as they had bravely sampled many locally grown greens like collards and cabbage over the course of several Harvest Box months!
+They had also sampled many locally grown greens like collards and cabbage over the course of several Harvest Box months!
 After each taste test, kids rate the produce on a three-point scale of – “loved it”, “liked it” and “tried it”.
 All kids who at least tried the produce were given a “tried it” sticker and many asked their teacher for the recipe!